Nestled on the Sacramento River, the small town of Red Bluff, California, offers an array of things to do on vacation or if you reside there.

 Address: 21659 Adobe Road, Red Bluff, CA 96080

 This historic park lets you explore life in the 19th Century without a time machine, plus it offers one of the top spots for selfies in town.
-Join the Yosemite National Park & Giant Sequoias Hike if you want to explore more parks in California.
+Join the Yosemite National Park & Giant Sequoias Hike to explore more parks in California.

 8. Park of Study and Reflection